reajamoon/pb-bots/docs/rec-system.md

 - **User Experience:** Better notifications and you can actually see what's happening

 ---
 For help text style, see `docs/sam-voice-guidelines.md`.
-For technical details, see the handler and utility modules in `src/commands/rec/` and `src/utils/rec/`.
+For technical details, see `src/bots/sam/commands/rec.js`, `src/bots/sam/commands/recHandlers/`, and the shared parsing/embed utilities in `src/shared/recUtils/`.